 Related Job Titles for this Occupation:

-Is There Job Demand for Food Preparation and Serving Worker Supervisors?
+Is There Going to be Demand for Food Preparation and Serving Worker Supervisors?

-In the United States, there were 936,900 jobs for Food Preparation and Serving Worker Supervisor in 2016.
+There were about 936,900 jobs for Food Preparation and Serving Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 87,600 new jobs for Food Preparation and Serving Worker Supervisor by 2026.
 Due to new job openings and attrition, there will be an average of 146,300 job openings in this field each year.

 The states with the most job growth for Food Preparation & Serving Worker Supervisor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Ohio, Maine, or West Virginia.
 These states have the worst job growth for this type of profession.